nickap/vue-exit-intent/README.md

 ```

 # Contribute
 Attach event listeners only if we are sure will show the popup (check localstorage on mount)?
-I just realized I a mot removing listeners on unmount.
+Maybe typescript?
-Maybe typescript? tests?
+tests?

 ## Project Setup